 If your landlord isn’t able to help, you’ll have to file a complaint, and you might even end up having to sue your neighbors and/or the building.
 And to do that, you will need proof.

 This means that you will have to track the noise that is disturbing you.
-This includes keeping a written record of every noise event, as well as making an audio and/or video recording of the noise.
+This includes keeping a written record of every noise event or making an audio or video recording of the noise.

 Also, make sure you keep a record of any efforts you made to resolve the situation amicably, including what was said during these conversations.
 If there is any written communication, make sure to save it.

 Unfortunately, if you do end up in court, you’re going to need more proof.
-This often means that you have to employ the services of a professional to measure the levels of sound in your apartment over time, which can cost thousands of dollars.
+This often means that you have to hire a professional to measure the levels of sound in your apartment.
+But, this can cost thousands of dollars.

 You should also speak to your neighbors because if you are suffering, there’s a good chance they are too.
 This way, you can band together, and you stand a far better chance of resolving the problem because there is strength in numbers.

 While you’re doing all this prep work for any eventual legal action, you can file a noise complaint in New York by calling 311 or using the dedicated webpage.
 One advantage is that you can remain anonymous if you like, but it’s not as if your neighbor won’t figure out that you might be the potential complainer.